 If you aren’t used to hiking in hot temperatures then you might find this quite a tough hike.
 You should account for this by having an easier start and slower days in the beginning so you can acclimatise.

 I’ve written my top tips for hiking in the desert/

-How did I use a phone in Jordan?
+How did I use a phone when backpacking Jordan?

-On arrival, I got a local SIM card to use in my phone. £15 covered a fair bit of texting, calls and also internet.
+On arrival, I got a local SIM card to use on my phone. £15 covered a fair bit of texting, calls, and also the internet.
 We had coverage for about half the time we were on the trail although the last 5 days into Wadi Rum were noticeably scarce for signal